 Along with water, it would be a safe bet to bring hiking poles as well.
 The trail can get filled with loose dirt and the poles help with stabilization.
 Be sure to pay attention to the spray-painted rocks that mark the trail so you don’t get lost.
 Open year-round, Turtlehead Peak Trail is well worth the struggle if you’re able to finish it!

 Regardless of which trail you choose to hike, get outdoors and enjoy all of what Las Vegas hiking has to offer.
 From beginners to experienced hikers, Las Vegas has what you’re looking for, so get out there and enjoy the great outdoors.
 Remember to take pictures!

 Guided Vegas Hiking Tours

-If you need an experienced hiking guide, Viator offers great ones for a reasonable price that include Red Rock Canyon, Mount Charleston, and other popular Vegas hiking paths.
+If you need an experienced hiking guide, explore some of the tours below to find great ones for a reasonable price that include Red Rock Canyon, Mount Charleston, and other popular Vegas hiking paths.
 Hiking guides are great for both beginners and more advanced hikers who want to explore a trail in more detail with the help of an experienced hiker who knows the area well.